Surgeons to reconstruct face of 9-year-old boy after hyena attack in Zimbabwe | ExBulletin

 Surgeons to reconstruct face of 9-year-old boy after hyena attack in Zimbabwe

-Plastic surgeons in South Africa are preparing to reconstruct the face of a nine-year-old Zimbabwean boy, mutilated by a hyena in an attack last month.
+JOHANNESBURG: Plastic surgeons in South Africa are preparing to reconstruct the face of a nine-year-old Zimbabwean boy, torn to pieces by a hyena in an attack last month.

 Rodwell Khomazana lost his nose, left eye, most of his upper lip, forehead pieces and other parts of his face when he was attacked during a church service on the night outside Harare on May 2nd.